-Growing up, I got to make my own choices and to censor the books I thought weren’t worth my time, for whatever reason.
+Growing up, I made my own choices and censored the books I thought weren’t worth my time, for whatever reason.

 I choose.
 Not a school board.
 Not a library.
 Not my teacher.
 Me.

 I am grateful for the ability to choose what I read.
 Then and now.
 And I think it’s a freedom we must extend to everyone.

 In 2011, a Missouri school board voted to ban two books from their high school library — Twenty Boy Summer by YA author Sarah Ockler and Slaughterhouse-Five by Kurt Vonnegut.